Combination #1

 2026 West Virginia | Frequently Asked Questions

-Yes, you can add the CDL Passenger endorsement to your existing commercial driver's license.
-You don't need a new application, but you will need to pass the Passenger Transport written test and skills test.
-Once you pass, the Passenger endorsement will be added to your current CDL.
+Yes, you can add the CDL Doubles/Triples endorsement to your existing commercial driver's license.
+You don't need to initiate a new application for a CDL.
+However, you must pass the Doubles/Triples Endorsement knowledge test at your local DMV to get this endorsement added to your current license.